numericalalgorithmsgroup/NAGJavaExamples/README.md

 ![NAG Logo](./nag_logo.png)

+> ## Important Information
+> This repository is still under development.

 # Examples using the NAG Library for Java

 This repository contains examples and demonstrations using the [NAG Library for Java](https://www.nag.com/content/nag-library-for-java).
 The NAG Library for Java contains 1900+ functions spanning many areas of numerical computing and data science.